In this article, we take a look at the best gas grills on the market today, that have the right mix of features and quality at a reasonable price.

 The cooking grates are high-quality porcelain-enameled cast iron, that conduct heat and cook evenly, and will last for years with simple maintenance.

 The Weber Spirit ii E-310 comes standard with numerous convenient features including twin side shelves (one folding), tool hooks, and a lower storage shelf.
-All of these features combine to provide a superior grilling experience, free of “where the heck am I going to put this down?” moments.
+All these features combine to provide a superior grilling experience, free of “where the heck am I going to put this down?” moments.

 Propane gas grills come with a fuel gauge, so you’ll never run dry and be left stranded — assuming you remember to check it.
 And, it’s set up for the iGrill3 thermometer system, a nifty add-on for Weber fans to monitor cook temperatures via Bluetooth on their phones.